 Keeping employees fed and clothed is a mark of this company.
 ARAMARK is one of the leading contract foodservice providers in the world and a high-ranking uniform supplier in the US.
-The company offers corporate dining services and operates concessions at sports arenas and other entertainment venues, while its ARAMARK Refreshment Services unit is a leading provider of vending and beverage services.
+The company offers corporate dining services and operates concessions at sports arenas and other entertainment venues.
 The firm also provides facilities management services.
 Through ARAMARK Uniform and Career Apparel, the company supplies uniforms for healthcare, public safety, and technology workers.
-US customers generate about three-quarters of the company’s revenue.
+US customers generate about three-quarters of the company's revenue.

 ARAMARK operates in three segments: Food and Support Services (FSS) US, FSS International, and Uniform and Career Apparel.

-FSS US, which supplies nearly two-thirds of sales, provides food, refreshment, specialized dietary, and support services, including facility maintenance and housekeeping in the US.
+FSS US, which supplies around 60% of total sales, provides food, refreshment, specialized dietary, and support services, including facility maintenance and housekeeping in the US.

-FSS International, about a quarter of sales, provides food and facility services to customers outside the US.
+FSS International, nearly a quarter of sales, provides food and facility services to customers outside the US.